Openings as of 1/22/2020

 Interested individuals should apply online at www.byron226.org under the ‘About Us’ tab in Employment Opportunities

-David L Rahn Junior High in the Oregon School District is looking for a junior high assistant wrestling coach for the 2019-2020 school year.
-Stipend would be based on the District's OEA contract.
-Interested candidates can complete an application online, mail a resume to Mike Lawton, Athletic Director, 1101 Jefferson Street, Oregon, IL 61061 or e-mail a resume to firstname.lastname@example.org.
+Oregon High School is looking for an Assistant Football Coach for the 2020 season.
+The stipend would be based on experience and the OEA district contract.
+Interested candidates can apply online, mail a resume to Mike Lawton, Athletic Director, 1101 Jefferson St., Oregon, IL 61061, or e-mail a resume to email@example.com.

 Byron C.U.S.D. #226 is in need of substitute Cafeteria workers and/or Lunchroom-Playground Supervisors